Was there a cover up?

 It means the fallout from the Barclay affair is not contained within the Parliamentary wing of the National Party.

-It extends to the board, because if Hughes did make such a call, was it a decision she made alone?
+It extends to the board, because if Hughes was involved in such a call, was it a decision she made alone?
 And how did she come by the knowledge that Dickson was the person to speak to?

 And at least one other board member was involved in the electorate tensions around Barclay's alleged actions - Kate Hazlett.
 It seems unlikely two board members would be active in trying to contain the issue without president Peter Goodfellow being briefed.